thomasbinder/OfficeDocs-SkypeForBusiness/Teams/2-envision-make-my-service-decisions-direct-routing.md

 prepare your organization to implement a solution that meets the business requirements you’ve defined.

+> [!Tip]
+> Watch the following session to learn about the benefits of Direct Routing, how to plan for it, and how to deploy it: [Direct Routing in Microsoft Teams](https://aka.ms/teams-direct-routing)

 ## Calling in Teams

 With Microsoft Teams, your users can place and receive phone calls to or from